-When it comes to hard drives, the choice is much more easier.
-Basically, apart from a few tech specs, the only thing you are looking for in a HDD is size: the bigger, the better.
-The hard drive is the physical component that stores all your data, from OS to pics and music.
+When it comes to hard drives, the choice is much easier.
+Basically, apart from a few tech specs, the only thing you are looking for in an HDD is size: the bigger, the better.
+The hard drive is the physical component that stores all your data, from OS topics and music.
 All the information you have on your computer is stored on the HDD.
 You also have to be sure your HDD provides good security features.

-Hard drives are pretty simple to buy, you only need to know a few things about them and what the specs mean.
-They are much simple than, let’s say, a video card, or a motherboard, which have lots of specs that you have to take into consideration.
+Hard drives are pretty simple to buy; you only need to know a few things about them and what the specs mean.
+They are much simpler than, let’s say, a video card, or a motherboard, which have lots of specs that you have to take into consideration.
 However, follow our tips to be sure your choice will be as good as possible!

 How to choose a hard drive

 Buffer – The buffer in a hard drive is practically a cache partition.
-This holds recently used information and fragments of information that is used often.
+This holds recently used information and fragments of information that are used often.
 This eliminates the need for the hard drive to search and read those fragments, thus making it faster.
 Today’s buffers range from 32MB and go to 64MB.
-When looking for a HDD, try to find one with a big buffer.
+When looking for an HDD, try to find one with a big buffer.

 Related Read: 5 Defragmentation Software for a Faster Hard Drive

-RPM – RPM, or Rotations per minute is the speed at which the disks in the hard drive rotate, the bigger the speed, the faster the hard drive is.
-The average speed of a HDD is 7200 RPM, but in some cases, it can drop to 5400 RPM (laptop hard drives usually use this speed) and some can go up to 10000 RPM (gaming hard drives).
+RPM – RPM, or Rotations per minute, is the speed at which the disks in the hard drive rotate; the bigger the speed, the faster the hard drive is.
+The average disk speed of an HDD is 7200 RPM, but in some cases, it can drop to 5400 RPM (laptop hard drives usually use this speed) and some can go up to 10000 RPM (gaming hard drives).

 Size – The most important factor in a hard drive is its size: the amount of data it can store.
 In the past, hard drives had small sizes, under 10 GB, but nowadays, the lowest you can find is 80 GB.
 In a typical PC, you will see the hard drive ranging from 120 GB and up to 1-2 TB (or even more, depending on the type of PC or what the user needs).

-When choosing a HDD, keep in mind that not all hard drives are silent.
-They have mechanical parts that move, so they tend to make some noise (exception make SSD drives, which have no moving part).
+When choosing an HDD, keep in mind that not all hard drives are silent.
+They have mechanical parts that move, so they tend to make some noise (except for SSD drives, which have no moving parts).
 Also, the build quality differs from manufacturer to manufacturer, so do a little digging and ask your friends which hard drive manufacturer they think is the best.
-I’d go for Western Digital HDD’s, but I had some problems in the past with bad sectors, the most common problem in hard drives.
+I’d go for Western Digital HDDs, but I had some problems in the past with bad sectors, the most common problem in hard drives.

-Also, try to find the best price/GB ratio for your hard drives, this will help you get most space for your money (for example, you buy a 500GB HDD and you pay for it $70, then $70 / 500GB = $0.14 is the price per 1GB, use this formula to see which HDDs have the best price to GB ratio).
+Also, try to find the best price/GB ratio for your hard drives.
+This will help you get the most space for your money (for example, if you buy a 500GB HDD and you pay for it $70, then $70 / 500GB = $0.14 is the price per 1GB; use this formula to see which HDDs have the best price to GB ratio).

 Also, try to use the same interface as the one present on your motherboard.
-SATA interfaces are backwards compatible, but if your motherboard has SATA III, do not buy a SATA II hard drive, because it will work slower than what a SATA III hard drive would work.
+SATA interfaces are backward compatible, but if your motherboard has SATA III, do not buy a SATA II hard drive because it will work slower than a SATA III hard drive would work.

 SSD – the hard drive of the future

 Solid State Drives offer the best possible performance you can find.
-They have lightning fast speeds, but for those speeds you pay a lot extra.
-They also have much smaller sizes (in GB) and are usually found in 2.5” form factor.
+They have lightning-fast speeds, but for those speeds, you pay a lot extra.
+They also have much smaller sizes (in GB) and are usually found in a 2.5” form factor.
 If you can afford an SSD to install your OS on it, then go right ahead.
-They vary in sizes from 32GB and up to 128 GB.
+They vary in size from 32GB and up to 128 GB.
 Some even go as far as 1.2 TB, but they cost a fortune.
 For now, a simple 64GB SSD is more than enough for your OS and installed programs.
-You will see a great improvement on speed!
+You will see a great improvement in speed!